taskiq_pg

 -

-dsn(Callable[[], str] | str | None, default:'postgres://postgres:postgres@localhost:5432/postgres') –connection string to PostgreSQL, or callable returning one.
+dsn(Callable[[], str] | str | None, default:'postgres://postgres:postgres@localhost:5432/postgres') –PostgreSQL connection string or callable.
+Can be None if pool is provided.

 -